QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 #### Generalization

-Generalization is quite used to factorize attributes and methods in a "parent" class.
+A generalization is used to factorize attributes and methods in a "parent" class.
 Given a class B generalizing A, the class B will have:

 * `public` members in A
 * `protected` members in A